midzer/beerbase/content/breweries/double-mountain-brewery-and-taproom/india-red-ale-the-ira.md

 srm: 0
 upc: 0
 ---
-The â€œIRAâ€, as itâ€™s known around here, marries a ruby red color and rich body with the hop flavors of an IPA.
+The â€œIRAâ€�, as itâ€™s known around here, marries a ruby red color and rich body with the hop flavors of an IPA.
 Our unique ale yeast strain adds a delicious layer of complexity.
 One of the first beers we made, and an enduring favorite.